PageFlowPensacola/pageflow.com/index.markdown

           <path d="M178.516 111.788C191.921 104.493 230.357 104.3 246.152 111.092" stroke-opacity="0.9" stroke-width="16" stroke-linecap="round" stroke-linejoin="round"/>
         </svg>
       </div> <!-- /square -->
-      <p>John Slocom is a passionate coder who built the PageFlow tool to facilitate the workflow of large automobile dealerships, and discovered that it also fits the needs of many smaller operations.
+      <p>John Slocum is a passionate coder who built the PageFlow tool to facilitate the workflow of large automobile dealerships, and discovered that it also fits the needs of many smaller operations.
 When he's not coding, you'll find him playing his piano or bringing he and his wife, Mary's three children to one of the many activities they enjoy here in Pensacola.</p>
     </div> <!-- /card -->
     <div class=card>